CoalaWeb/coalaweb-docs/docs/joomla/extensions/social/guide.md

 ### <a name="mod-tweet-tweet"></a>Tweet

-In this section you will be able to control the look and feel of each of the displayed tweets.
+In this section you will be able to control the look and feel of each of the displayed Tweets.

 <div class="uk-alert">To make it easier to follow I have broken up the <em>Tweet Options</em> into four parts.</div>